Original Creditors vs. Debt Collectors

 Defending against Original Creditors or Debt Collectors

-Defending yourself against original creditors is not more difficult than against debt collectors, and the legal process itself is basically the same.
-You have to do all the same things to defend yourself, from answering the petition to showing up in court, responding to discovery, and going to trial if necessary.
-You'd do all the same things whether the person suing you is the original creditor or a debt collector.
-But there are important differences.
+petition to showing up in court, responding to discovery, and going to trial if necessary.
+You’d do all the same things whether the person suing you is the original creditor or a debt collector.

 If the original creditor suing you, the business records will not have changed hands, and that of course dramatically increases the chance that they still have them, although some companies routinely destroy old records.
 Also, you have some legal rights against debt collectors (under the Fair Debt Collection Practices Act) that you don't have against the original creditors.
 So in general your chances of winning are less against the original creditors.
 But it can still make sense to fight the case.

 Original creditors are in business to do their business, and they are not really designed to chase debt defendants.
-They don't do it as efficiently as debt collectors--they typically hire their lawyers by the case, which is much more expensive than hiring lawyers to work on portfolios of loans.
+They don’t do it as efficiently as debt collectors–they typically hire their lawyers by the case, which is much more expensive than hiring lawyers to work on portfolios of loans.

-Original creditors don't like to sue you.
+Original creditors don’t like to sue you.
 Once they file suit, original creditors are much less likely just to walk away from the suit if you put up a struggle, but on the other hand, if you fight, you delay them and force them to spend money they hate to spend.
 You force them to divert their time and money away from their basic business, and they worry about the impression made on potential customers.
-Thus, by fighting you may very well cause them to settle with you on much better terms.
+Thus, by fighti

 So in conclusion, the materials you would use to fight debt collectors will still apply to your situation.
 They will give you the chance to probe the plaintiff to make sure they are willing to pursue you (sometimes they just drop the case if you fight), and they will increase your chance of getting a better settlement or of delaying the final outcome.
 But your chances of actually walking away from the debt are somewhat less when you're dealing with the original creditor.